longhorn/website/content/docs/1.8.0/important-notes/_index.md

 To apply the storage network to existing RWX volumes, you must detach the volumes, enable the [Storage Network For RWX Volume Enabled](../references/settings#storage-network-for-rwx-volume-enabled) setting, and then reattach the volumes.

 For more information, see [Issue #8184](https://github.com/longhorn/longhorn/issues/8184).

+## OS Distro Specific

+### Talos Linux

+Longhorn v1.8.0 and later versions support usage of V2 volumes in Talos Linux clusters.
+To use V2 volumes, ensure that all nodes meet the V2 Data Engine prerequisites.
+For more information, see [Talos Linux Support: V2 Data Engine](../advanced-resources/os-distro-specific/talos-linux-support#v2-data-engine).

 ## V2 Data Engine